 Running short on time or need a different kind of project?
 There are so many ways to conjure up a little crafty mischief with these boots…

 More ways to use your witch and warlock boots

 - Simply print the boot template of your choice onto copy paper, then color, draw and design right on the page.

 - Instead of hanging from a broomstick, glue your finished boots to a colorful piece of paper and slide into a frame for boo-tiful Halloween table decoration.

 - Cut a boot out of a piece of cardboard, paint then tape to the front of a tall, thin stem vase.
 Fill the vase with flowers to create the wicked cool illusion of a witch’s boot bouquet.

 - Trace the boot templates onto each side of a cardboard box, cut out, cover the inside with colorful tissue paper, then place one or two flameless tea lights inside for a witchy lantern.

-For a Halloween coloring and drawing activity you can prepare in a pinch, download our free printable mini Halloween doodle books.
-Our haunted picture frames printable make perfectly spooky print-and-go drawing prompts.
+For a Halloween coloring and drawing activity, you can prepare in a pinch, download our free printable mini Halloween doodle books.
+Our haunted picture frame printables make perfectly spooky print-and-go drawing prompts.
 Or dress up the cutest set of little haunts with our printable costume-a-ghost sticker set.